Games & Quizzes

 /ˈbädl/

 container for storing liquids.
-Containers with a narrow neck used to hold liquids. place liquid in bottles.
+Containers with a narrow neck used to hold liquids.
+To put something into a bottle to store it.

 /əˈnəT͟Hər/